-It is expected that a substantial number of patents will not be opted out of the new regime.
-Those non-opted out patents can perhaps be categorised as belonging to two groups - "passive" and "active".
-Patents falling into the first group include those for which it has been decided that the administrative burden of filing opt-outs is not worth it and perhaps includes patents where litigation in any form is seen as unlikely.
+The most compelling reason to not opt out of the UPC is because you wish to avail yourself of the possibility to use the new Court.
 The Author has also heard from several larger patent holders that, whilst they will opt out most of their patents, or their most valuable patents, or adopt opting out as their default position, they have positively decided to keep a few patents in the new system so that they can gain experience in using it and seek to shape it during its early years.